Similarities And Differences Of Evolution Essential Vs Essential XTR Garbage Disposal Models

 What Are The Similarities?

 Like I already told you, both the Essential XTR and the Evolution Essential have remarkably similar exterior details.
-Their design is similar if not exactly the same.
+Their design is similar but not exactly the same.
 There’s the same greyish body color and the same steel belt that both the models share.
 However, while Evolution Essential has this belt in the middle of the body, Evolution XTR has this at the upper part.

 In addition to this, there’s also the installation which is exactly the same for both the models.
-Both these garbage disposal units come with the ‘Quick Lock’ system that makes it easier for you to switch an old InSinkErator garbage disposal model for a new one.
+Both these garbage disposal units come with the ‘Quick Lock’ system that makes it easier for you to switch an old InSinkErator garbage disposal model with a new one.
 All you have to do is twist off the mount of your old disposal to introduce the mount of the new one.
 Since the stainless steel body is similar for almost all garbage disposal units from the brand, your new disposal can be flawlessly replaced in place of the old one.

 After checking the style, design, and features let’s focus on the build quality.
 Like you’d already guess, both the machines are made from high-end stainless steel which doesn’t corrode easily.
 Since their grinding components too are made of stainless steel, they come with a pretty long life.
 Both of them also have a warranty of 6 years.
 And the best part- they are also available at the exactly same price point while I am writing this.